What is a smart speaker?

 Other brands

-Smart speakers are also available from other brands, like Sonos, Bang & Olufsen and Bose.
+Other smart speaker brands include Sonos, Bang & Olufsen and Bose.
 While they also use Alexa and Google Assistant, they don’t have all the features offered by smart speakers from Amazon and Google themselves.

 Alistair Charlton